spencer-mcguire/cra-template-reduxStarter/README.md

-# Welcome to My Custom Template featuring Redux and Chakra Ui
+# Welcome to Redux Template featuring Chakra Ui

 ## How To Install